• Free Tours

 Ann Marie Brannigan 5 Comments

 Gaudí for kids?
-Yes, why not.
-Everyone knows Gaudí and his buildings are a not-to-miss attraction in Barcelona but will my children enjoy his work too?
+Yes, why not?
+Everyone knows Gaudí and his buildings are a must-see attraction in Barcelona, but will my children enjoy his work too?
 The answer is quite simply YES.
-Firstly, your kids will love the shapes and colours on the Gaudí buildings, and a great bonus is that some of the sites include tools, like audio-guides or interactive platforms, specially designed for the little ones.
+Firstly, your kids will love the shapes and colours on the Gaudí buildings, and a great bonus is that some of the sites include tools, like audio guides or interactive platforms, specially designed for the little ones.
 Now, there is no excuse for not enjoying Gaudí’s work together with your children.
 Here are some ideas on how to make the most of it.

 INDEX